black and white bed linen

 • You serve multiple drinks at once

-• You want faster chill and integration
+• You want faster chilling and integration

-• You prioritize workflow efficiency
+• You prioritize workflow over presentation

 It falls short when: